The Rowe Sparkes Partnership

 Special Category and Criminal Offence Data

 For us to provide you with legal services, we sometimes need to process personal data that is of a sensitive nature (eg. related to your race, religion, sexuality, or health).
-We will usually ask you to explicitly consent to this activity.
-However, processing that data is also lawful if it is necessary to defend your case, even without that explicit consent.
+Processing that data is also lawful if it is necessary to defend your case, even without explicit consent.

 Due to the nature of the legal services we provide, it is likely that we will be given information about your previous convictions.
 Again, we will only share that information where necessary, as detailed above.